jermseesghosts/OBSIDIAN/README.md

 ## The Architecture

-SABLE is organized in three layers, each with a defined mandate and a formal interface to the next.
+OBSIDIAN is organized in three layers, each with a defined mandate and a formal interface to the next.

 ```
 ┌─────────────────────────────────────────────────────────────┐